 With increasingly improving economic conditions, more and more companies are stationing branch offices in Latin America.
 However, what many companies do not account for is not only the changing business culture but a completely different set of corporate laws.

-Non-compliant branch offices in new regions can spell disaster for the company as a whole which ends up being liable for potential financial penalties as well as damages in reputation.
+Non-compliant branch offices in new regions can spell disaster for the company as a whole which ends up being liable for potential financial penalties as well as damages in its reputation.

 In order to ensure branch offices do not damage the company as a whole, entity health checkers can provide an overview of a company’s status with local government agencies, and ensure local compliance regulations are being adhered to.
 By looking after the smaller offices, companies as a whole protect themselves.